dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 }
 ```

-This example retrieves the currently selected elephant in the `CollectionView`, and navigates to the `elephantdetails` route, passing `elephantName` as a query parameter.
+This example retrieves the currently selected elephant in the <xref:Microsoft.Maui.Controls.CollectionView>, and navigates to the `elephantdetails` route, passing `elephantName` as a query parameter.

 Object-based navigation data can be passed with a `GoToAsync` overload that specifies an `IDictionary<string, object>` argument: